Trumping Trump, Vattenfall to build Scottish wind farm near golf resort

 Scotland's First Minister Nicola Sturgeon has said she would not rule out the possibility of Scotland remaining in the EU.

-Sturgeon said that a second independence referendum is now a possibility, though she has also emphasized that another vote would not take place until it is clear that most Scots are in favor of breaking from the United Kingdom.
+Sturgeon said that a second independence referendum is now a possibility, though she has also emphasised that another vote would not take place until it is clear that most Scots are in favour of breaking from the United Kingdom.

 In December last year Britain's top court threw out a bid by Trump to stop the 11-turbine wind farm from being built near his multimillion-dollar resort.